Haghrah/PyIT2FLS/docs/index.md

 It must be noticed that the parameters of the introduced functions are passed as a list with items mentioned, respectively.

+### Creating an IT2FS
+The constructor function of the **_IT2FS_** class has six parameters, listed as below:

+1.  domain: The universe of discourse of the fuzzy set
+1.  umf: The UMF of the interval type 2 fuzzy set
+1.  umf_params: The parameters of the UMF function
+1.  lmf: The LMF of the interval type 2 fuzzy set
+1.  lmf_params: The parameters of the LMF function
+1.  check_set: Boolean with default **_False_** value.
+If it is set as **_True_** then while the set is creating the condition of LMF(x)<=UMF(x) is checked for each x in domain.

 ## IT2FLS